 Terminal-Bench evaluates how well models carry out complex tasks in the terminal.
-At the time of writing, GPT-5.1 Codex underperforms GPT-5 Codex by 6.5 percentage points on the official leaderboard, even with the same scaffold.
+On the official leaderboard, GPT-5.1 Codex underperforms GPT-5 Codex by 6.5 percentage points, even with the same scaffold.
 What explains the regression?

 We used Docent, our tool for analyzing traces at scale, to compare failed runs from one model against successful runs from a different model on the same task.
 We analyzed traces from re-running Terminal-Bench ourselves.
 On our own dataset, GPT-5.1 Codex underperformed GPT-5 Codex by 11.4 percentage points, a discrepancy in the same direction as the 6.5 percentage point gap on the official leaderboard.

-In 15 minutes, Docent finds that the regression probably stems from timeout errors, not performance.
+In under an hour, Docent finds that the regression probably stems from timeout errors, not performance.
 GPT-5.1 Codex times out at nearly twice the rate of GPT-5 Codex (49% vs. 29%), but Terminal-Bench's system prompt never mentions the time constraint.
 Although GPT-5 Codex tends toward engineering failures like corrupting file writes, GPT-5.1 Codex tends to time out during long-running processes like training runs, large package installs, or password cracking.
-GPT-5.1 Codex's strategies might more reliably solve the problem absent time constraints, but the evaluation setup cuts them short.
+GPT-5.1 Codex's strategies may be more effective absent time constraints, but the evaluation setup cuts them short.
 When we filter to tasks where neither model times out, GPT-5.1 Codex actually outperforms GPT-5 Codex by 7 percentage points.

-Below, we walk through how to replicate our analysis with 5 minutes of setup.
+You can replicate our analysis with 5 minutes of setup by following along below.

 Walkthrough

-In three steps, we'll (1) compare a failed run against a successful run on the same task to identify what went wrong, (2) synthesize across the pair analyses to surface systematic differences between the two models, and (3) validate the emerging hypothesis quantitatively using Docent's query language.
+We'll (1) pair failed and successful runs on the same task to identify differences between models, (2) synthesize across tasks to surface systematic differences between the two models, and (3) validate the emerging hypothesis quantitatively using Docent's query language.
+Each step starts with a natural language prompt, which Claude Code translates into a Docent SDK script.
+The investigation results appear in the Docent UI.

 Want to follow along?
 You can replicate this analysis with 5 minutes of setup.